Chadbowen248/100-days-of-code/log.md

 **Thoughts:** This project has been fun so far, I'm really liking messing with APIs.
 I like how they all seem to follow a pattern of get the data, save the data somewhere, then you can mess with it all you want, assuming you just need to make one call to it.

 **Link to work:** www.github.com/chadbowen248

+ Day 10: January 13 2017

+**Today's Progress**: Finished FCC weatherAPI, was pretty fun.

+**Thoughts:** Will take a break from APIs next, I'll work on some wes bos stuff.

+**Link to work:** www.github.com/chadbowen248